biwunor/Backend-Cloud-Infrastructure-Ecosystem-/CONTRIBUTING.md

 ### Project Team Structure

-The Africa Help App project is led by Bonaventure as the Project Lead, with contributions from the team:
+The UW Help App project is led by Bonaventure as the Project Lead, with contributions from the team:

 - **Core Team**: Responsible for major architectural decisions and project direction
 - **Contributors**: Community members who regularly contribute to the project